Lead Based Paint Removal Services

 A number of lead based paint removal procedures have been created to help protect people from the dangers of lead exposure and poisoning.
 And, while it’s important that you hire lead based paint removal contractors, it’s equally important that you understand how these paint removal procedures work so you’re aware of any ongoing or future threat.

-Lead Based Paint Removal Process
+Lead Paint Remediation & Removal Process

 Removing lead based paint safely doesn’t always actually mean removing the paint itself.
 As you’ll see as we discuss the different abatement methods, sometimes it just means containing the lead risk by covering the paint.
 And, while this is an effective option in many cases, it’s important to understand that the lead paint doesn’t go away and is still there should you find yourself remodeling or renovating your home later on.
 In some situations, homeowners choose to do a combination of lead paint removal and containment depending on where the lead-based paint is found.